 Hillsborough Area Regional Transit Authority (HART) interim CEO Carolyn House Stewart does not like being questioned by reporters.
 She feels “attacked” by their questions and their reporting.

-This past Monday, WTSP 10 Investigates reporter Jenna Bourne approached House Stewart after a HART Operations and Safety.
+This past Monday, WTSP 10 Investigates reporter Jenna Bourne approached House Stewart after a HART Operations and Safety committee meeting.
 Bourne wanted to ask questions and solicit comment about bus driver safety after WTSP reported that physical attacks on HART drivers had more than tripled in one year.

 In response (video here), House Stewart refused to take the reporter’s business card, appeared to call security to her aid, and said “Ms. Bourne, I am not going to be attacked by you.”

 House-Stewart is an attorney and should know better.
-A reporter asking the highly paid head of a $125 million dollar a year public agency questions is not an “attack” on that public servant.
+A reporter asking the highly paid head of a $125 million dollar a year public agency questions is not an “attack” on that public sector employee.

 If House Stewart wants a chance to experience what a real “attack” is like, she should drive one of HART’s buses.

 As always….the Guardian reports and our readers decide.
 Like our Facebook page to find out when we publish articles.